Cro::TLS module contains a number of classes enabling the use of TLS in Cro pipelines.

 alpn-result, which - if ALPN was used - indicates the outcome of the protocol negotiation.

-Cro::Connector role, and is used for establishing an SSL connection.
+Cro::Connector role, and is used for establishing an TLS connection.
 The

 establish method takes the